-- 1. Copy the SIMULATOR_HOME/conf/simulator.properties to your working directory. - 2.
-Edit the USER in the simulator.properties file if you want to use a different user name than simulator. - 3.
+- 1. Copy the SIMULATOR\HOME/conf/simulator.properties to your working directory. - 2.
+Change CLOUD PROVIDER to 'static' - 3.
+Edit the USER in the simulator.properties file if you want to use a different user name than simulator. - 4.
 Create an RSA key pair or use an existing one.
 Using the key should not require entering the pass-phrase manually.
 A key with pass-phrase and ssh-agent-forwarding is strongly recommended, but a key without a pass-phrase will also work.